Jsalazar99/challenge-one/README.md

 ## Description of the challenge

 Provide a short description explaining the what, why, and how of your project.

-Use the following questions as a guide:
+### This is the first challenge assignment for week 1

 - SEO improvement for marketing agency website
 - Web accessibility